 Table runners are always the perfect quilt project to give as a gift or have in your home.
-If you are new to quilting, this Honky Tonk table runner tutorial would make a fast and easy project for you.
+If you are new to quilting or just looking for a fast and easy table runner, then this Honky Tonk table runner tutorial is for you!

 Honky Tonk Table Runner tutorial

 They are always neat to buy so you can see all of the fabrics in a group.
-I happened to pick up the Honky Tonk charm pack and a 1/2 yard of the brown solid which was from the same group.
-You can find some great deals on fabric here.
+I happened to pick up the Honky Tonk charm pack by Eric & Julie Comstock for Moda and a 1/4 yard of the brown solid which was from the same group for the binding.

-I separated the solid brown charm squares (I’ll use them in another project) and then started cutting up some of the other charm squares.
+The first thing I did was to remove the solid brown charm squares that were in the charm pack (I’ll use them in another project) and then I started cutting up some of the other charm squares.

 - Pick 24 charm squares.